-Submissions for the 2019 AIA Minnesota Young Architects Award will be accepted beginning on April 1, 2019.
-Submissions will close Friday, May 17, 5:00 pm CST.
+Submissions for the 2019 AIA Minnesota Young Architects Award close Friday, May 17, 5:00 pm CST.
 Create your submission »

 The AIA Minnesota Young Architects Award is given to individuals who, in an early stage of their architecture career, have shown exceptional leadership and made significant contributions to the profession and the community at large.